fl1wiki-mrteel/FlightOneWiki/Features/PIDControllers/README.md

 ## SIM Mode

-- SIM Mode is a different type of PID Controller that makes the quad feel more aggressive (Bypass PID Controller for the most part?).
+- SIM Mode is a different type of PID Controller that makes the quad feel more aggressive (Bypassing PID Controller?).
 - SIM affects all gains (P-I-D)
 - SIM Boost should be added as a last tuning step
 - SIM and Whisper can be used in conjunction with no issue.